 Whilst the composition was coming together Aaron and Curtis Poke went into the studio and began experimenting with using zinc ingots as part of the work.

 “The zinc ingot sound is completely different to any percussion instrument I’ve ever heard”, says Aaron.

 “You can create a zinc piano or a zinc xylophone or glockenspiel, but they also lend themselves to a percussive approach.
 Sometimes we played the zinc ingots with taiko mallets and sometimes with our hands.
 The sounds of fingernails, screwdrivers and pencils on the zinc was really interesting.
 It was totally unorthodox.”

 Curtis first began learning bass guitar in grade 8 at Burnie High School with teacher Bron Darvell.

 “Music makes me happy and proud.
 My favourite music is jazz but I really like all music”, says Curtis.

 “It’s fun working with Aaron, I like learning new songs.”

 “Curtis Poke is a great bass player, he’s very open to new things” says Aaron.
 “One of the joys of this year for me is being onstage with Curtis and Paul and realising that we’re creating something that we really couldn’t have imagined we’d be part of.”

 A creative development onsite at Nyrstar was also integral to the process.
-Whilst the musicians were developing the music elements of the project, the visual elements were being created by celebrated cinematographer Anna Cadden, innovating emerging young Sydney media artist Jordan East, Hobart Artist Eddie James and artist Jacob Rish.
+Whilst the musicians were developing the music elements of the project, the visual elements were being created by celebrated cinematographer Anna Cadden, innovating emerging young Sydney media artist Jordan East, and Hobart Artist Eddie James.